Getting Started with Python¶

 print("not Python is ",not a)

-not empty string is True not Python is False
+not empty string is True

-operator on numeric data types¶x = 3
+Logical not operator on numeric data types¶

 print('bool(3) is', bool(x))